 IMPRS Faculty

-Currently, 21 group leaders are members of our IMPRS faculty.
+Currently, 24 group leaders are members of our IMPRS faculty.
 Doctoral research projects can be pursued in the groups of these scientists.
-They are affiliated with the Max Planck Institute of Molecular Plant Physiology (MPI-MP), the Institute of Biology and Biochemistry at the University of Potsdam (UP), or the Leibniz Institute of Vegetable and Ornamental Crops (IGZ).
+They are affiliated with the Max Planck Institute of Molecular Plant Physiology (MPI-MP), the Institute of Biology and Biochemistry at the University of Potsdam (UP), the Max Planck Institute of Colloids and Interfaces (MPI-KGF), or the Leibniz Institute of Vegetable and Ornamental Crops (IGZ).

 To find out more about our faculty members and their groups, please click on their names.
 The link will lead you to their websites where you can learn more about their research, find publications etc.